 Action:

-A lawyer should comply with disclosure statutes and use the same to obtain names and addresses of witnesses, witness statements, results of evaluations or other information relevant to the case.
-A lawyer should obtain and examine all available discoveries and other relevant information.
+The child’s lawyer should comply with disclosure statutes and use the same to obtain names and addresses of witnesses, witness statements, results of evaluations or other information relevant to the case.
+The child’s lawyer should obtain and examine all available discoveries and other relevant information.

 Commentary:

-As part of the discovery phase, the lawyer should review the following kinds of documents:
+As part of the discovery phase, the child’s lawyer should review the following kinds of documents:

 Social service records, including information about services provided in the past, visitation arrangements, the plan for reunification and current and planned services;